armanriazi/private/docs/private/english/english.md

 >Let's get to the #point
 >Let me have everone for #attention please
 >Let me try to  #answer your [[question]] like this
+>Let's bring this to a #close, shall we?

 [[interest]]
 >I'm interested in knowing [[what]] kind of...